Loftus-Cheek eyes World Cup spot

 "It is tight down at the bottom but hopefully we can go on a good run."

-Palace, which takes on Liverpool at Selhurst Park on Sunday (AEDT), is two points clear of the relegation zone, but Southampton and West Ham each possess a game in hand.
+Palace, which takes on Liverpool at Selhurst Park on Sunday (NZDT), is two points clear of the relegation zone, but Southampton and West Ham each possess a game in hand.